Mending the Divides

 "One of the most compelling ways followers of Jesus can put the unique beauty of God's kingdom on display is by serving as peacemakers in the midst of conflict.
 Unfortunately, few Christians have been taught how to do this in their everyday lives.
 Nor have they ever been shown why doing so is a matter of urgency.
 This is why this deeply personal, theologically insightful, and immensely practical book is such an important gift to the church.
 I wish every believer would read this book, for I can guarantee them that they won't finish this book unchanged!"

-"At a time when our world is dominated by stories of indifference and injustice, I'm excited to recommend Jon and Jer's new book, Mending the Divides, which is full of hope-filled stories that will inspire you to not give up dreaming and to work for the world God desires for us all."
+"At a time when our world is dominated by stories of indifference and injustice, I'm excited to recommend Jon and Jer's new book, Mending the Divides, which is full of with hope-filled stories that will inspire you to not give up dreaming and to work for the world God desires for us all."

 "This is evangelical Christianity at its best: two young Christian friends, devoted to Christ, rooted in Scripture, following Jesus in new directions, utterly unafraid to go where faithful discipleship requires.
 This road map to the contemporary practice of Christian peacemaking is an extraordinarily practical and inspiring guide for all of us."